Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - give an “opt-out” or “unsubscribe” option.

-You can review and change your Personal Information by logging into the Platform and visiting your Account page.
-You can also request us to make changes to your Personal Information by sending us an email at [email protected]

-, if you are unable to make the change on the Account.
+ACCESSING AND CORRECTING YOUR PERSONAL INFORMATIONYou can review and change your Personal Information by logging into the Platform and visiting your Account page.
+You can also request us to make changes to your Personal Information by sending us an email at [email protected], if you are unable to make the change on the Account.
 However, we reserve the right to deny your request if we believe the change would violate any applicable law or legal requirement.

-Hasura reserves the right, at its sole discretion, to change or modify this Policy at any time.
+CHANGES TO OUR PRIVACY POLICYHasura reserves the right, at its sole discretion, to change or modify this Policy at any time.
 In the event, we modify this Policy, such modifications shall be binding on you only upon your acceptance of the modified Policy.
 We will inform you about the modifications via email or comparable means within 15 days of such modification.
 We will also post the modified version on this page.
-Your continued use of the Platform, Engine and the Services shall constitute your consent to such changes.
-Hasura may change, modify, suspend, or discontinue any aspect of the Platform, Engine and/or Services at any time without notice or liability.
+Your continued use of the Cloud Platform, Enterprise Platform, Engine and the Services shall constitute your consent to such changes.
+Hasura may change, modify, suspend, or discontinue any aspect of the Cloud Platform, Enterprise Platform, Engine and/or Services at any time without notice or liability.

-If you believe that any content on our Website, Engine, or Platform violates your copyright, and wish to have the allegedly infringing material removed, the following information in the form of a written notification (pursuant to 17 U.S.C. § 512(c) (“DMCA Takedown Notice”) must be provided to our designated Copyright Agent.
+COPYRIGHT INFRINGEMENT/DMCA NOTICEIf you believe that any content on our Website, Engine, Cloud Platform or Enterprise Platform violates your copyright, and wish to have the allegedly infringing material removed, the following information in the form of a written notification pursuant to 17 U.S.C. § 512(c) (“DMCA Takedown Notice”) must be provided to our designated Copyright Agent.
 It is our policy to terminate the accounts of repeat infringers.

+Hasura’s Copyright Agent to receive DMCA Takedown Notices is Anand Rajkumar, [email protected], at HASURA, INC. Attn: DMCA Notice, 576 Folsom St., Floor 3, San Francisco, CA - 94105.
+You acknowledge that for us to be authorized to take down any content, your DMCA takedown notice must comply with all the requirements of this Section.
+Please note that, pursuant to 17 U.S.C. § 512(f), any misrepresentation of material fact (falsities) in a written notification automatically subjects the complaining party to liability for any damages, costs and attorney's fees incurred by us in connection with the written notification and allegation of copyright infringement.

 - Your physical or electronic signature;